charlee8t/soundKidsWorkshop/README.md

-soundKidsWorkshop
+Intro to Sound Design Workshop for teens.
 =================

-Kids' Sound Design workshop's presentation
+Website for the Intro To Sound Design Workshop.